 As an IT professional, you need to stay current on all things tech; with articles from industry experts and GreenPages' staff, you get the info you need to help your organization compete and succeed!

+If you're interested in a blast from the past, continue reading, otherwise check out VMware's latest solutions here!
 Finally back from the PTAB meeting in Palo Alto at the mother ship.
 Great meeting, but I’m not a huge fan of 6 hour flights each way.
 There were several great discussions over the two day meeting including, of course, a very robust discussion on the new vSphere licensing model.
 I was able to get some clarification on outstanding questions in a few areas.

 My Dad owned his own flooring business and I grew up in construction surrounded by some of the best contractors, plumbers, and electricians in the industry, all of whom took the time to teach me.
 Framing, plumbing, electrical work – I can do them all.